Policy & Procedures Manual

-Administrators and staff members who do not use all of their sick leave during a fiscal year accumulate the unused days in a short-term disability bank.
-In the event of illness or disability that exceeds the employee's yearly sick leave, the days in the bank are made available.
+Administrators and staff members who do not use all sick leave during a fiscal year accumulate the unused days in a Short-Term Disability Bank.
+In the event that an employee’s own illness or disability causes the employee to exceed the employee’s yearly sick leave, the days in the bank are made available.

-A maximum of 130 days can accumulate in the short-term disability bank.
+An employee can accumulate a maximum of 130 days in the Short-Term Disability Bank.
 Any days over 130 go into an excess account and at retirement at 62 years or older, an employee will receive pay at his or her current salary for the number of days over 100 in the bank or excess account, up to a maximum of 50 days.
-Unused sick days as of the date of retirement will be added to the short-term disability bank and counted toward the 50 excess days.
+Unused sick days as of the date of retirement will be added to the Short-Term Disability Bank and counted toward the 50 excess days.

 first 40 work days 100% of pay

 Excess days, which are paid at 100%, may be used before 75% days or 60% days.

 In the event that a period of Short-Term Disability overlaps a holiday, that holiday will be paid at 100%.

 If a disability is expected to extend beyond 180 days, i.e., 130 work days, the employee should apply for benefits under the Long-Term Disability Insurance plan.
 Such application shall be made within 90 days of when Short-Term Disability will expire.
 The 180-day period will begin on the first day the employee is unable to work because of the illness.

 An employee who is back to work for 30 calendar days or less and becomes disabled from the same illness will be considered to have one continuous illness.

 An employee who is back to work for more than 30 calendar days and becomes disabled from the same illness will be considered to have a relapse.
 The 180-day period will begin on the first day the employee is unable to work due to the relapse.